Antfere/youtube-info/README.md

 ## Installation

-Git clone the repository and run "npm i" to dwonlaod all the node modules from the package.json.
+Git clone the repository and run "npm i" to download all the node modules from the package.json.

 ## Usage